 If someone is interested in moving to Australia, what advice can you give them?
 Where should they start?

-Speak to a MARA Registered migration agent.
-We are friendly, and most of us don’t charge for advice.
+Speak to a migration agent.
 We will tell you if you are on the right track, and if you are not, we will be able to point you in the right direction.
 So have a quick chat, it will save you from hours of internet research and confusion and stress.
 I promise.

 Thanks for taking the time to chat to me, Veronika!